J22Pregbaha/was-a-mistake/vue-flask/flask-mail/README.md

 . venv/bin/activate
 # Activate virtualenv for Windows
 venv\Scripts\activate
-#Install Flask on the enviroment
+#Install Flask and other dependencies on the enviroment
 pip install flask
+pip install Flask-Mail
+pip install python-dotenv
 #Tell the terminal what application to run
 export FLASK_APP=main.py
 #Tell the terminal what application to run for windows